How to become a DevOps engineer

 A sound understanding of the OS concepts will help you be more productive in your programming, including writing codes faster, interacting with input-output devices and communicating with the other OS.

-Try to learn at least process management, sockets, virtualization, I/O management, file systems, and threads and concurrency.
+Try to learn at least process management, sockets, virtualisation, I/O management, file systems, and threads and concurrency.
 Since most DevOps engineers work in Linux, you should consider going through the Linux Administration Bootcamp to learn about Linux OS.

 Learn about managing servers